It’s time for embedded user interfaces to catch up to the rest of the world.

 It certainly doesn’t have to be this way.
 Not only are CPU and GPU hardware capabilities increasing, right down to the MPU, UI toolkits are getting better.
 Check out the recently announced ARM Dynamiq processors and Mali-G72 GPU, or the first MCU with an integrated 2D GPU and integrated DDR2 memory from Microchip Technology Inc. We’re being offered more speed and capability than ever before and with less power consumption and heat.

-And it will only get better.
+And it’s only getting better.
 Embedded processors have traditionally been slow to adopt cutting-edge components, being more concerned with power, heat, and longer in-service times.
-But with the Internet of Things, smart homes, connected cars, and a host of other trends that have become reality, the demand for faster, more capable devices by both consumers and industry is just getting started.
+But with the Internet of Things, smart homes, connected cars, and a host of other trends that have become reality, the demand for faster, more capable embedded UI devices by both consumers and industry is just getting started.

-So, what can embedded UI teams look forward to in 3 to 5 years?
+So, what can embedded UI teams look forward to?
 A look at the forces transforming the technology world right now provides the answers.